 Training of Trainers

-Training advice for those involved in designing and delivering training courses for journalists and media managers, often referred to as TOT.
+This section contains advice for those involved in designing and delivering training for journalists and media managers.
+See our site map for all related articles.

 Learning management systems